 - What seems to work for many: 1,000 mg on an empty stomach

-- What seems to work for many: 3–5 g divided into 2 doses or 6-10 tablets of 500mg each, divided in two doses.
+- What seems to work for many: 3–5 g divided into 2 doses or 6-10 tablets of 500mg each, divided into two doses.

 Approved for use by the FDA as a laxative, senna is an herb that has certain natural chemicals called sennosides that irritate the colon and cause it to evacuate.
 May be better for acute constipation rather than for regular use.